philterd/philter/docs/docs/redaction/redacting_datasets.md

 ### 3. Establishing the Trust Relationship (IAM Role)

-Once the policies are created, you must create an IAM Role that Philterd Data Services can assume.
+Once the policies are created, you must create an IAM Role that Philter can assume.

 1.  **Trust Type**: When creating the role in the AWS Console, select **AWS account** as the trusted entity type.
-2.  **Account ID**: Provide the Philterd Data Services AWS Account ID.
+2.  **Account ID**: Provide the Philter AWS Account ID.
 (Please [contact our support team](../support.md) to receive our current production Account ID).
 3.  **Attach Policies**: Attach the Read and Write policies you created in the previous steps to this role.
 4.  **Register the ARN**: After the role is created, copy its **Role ARN** (e.g., `arn:aws:iam::123456789012:role/Philterd-Dataset-Access`).
-5.  **Configure Philterd**: Enter this ARN in your Philterd Data Services Account Settings under the **Dataset Role ARN** section.
+5.  **Configure Philterd**: Enter this ARN in your Philter Account Settings under the **Dataset Role ARN** section.

 ## Initiating a Dataset Redaction Task